ayushigeorge/100-days-of-dsa-orless/questions.md

 Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.

 Note that you must do this in-place without making a copy of the array.
+# Day 49
+Given an integer array nums where every element appears three times except for one, which appears exactly once.
+Find the single element and return it.

+You must implement a solution with a linear runtime complexity and use only constant extra space.